 November 7, 1941 ~ Saxophonist, clarinetist Gary Windo born in Brighton, UK ~ Declined an offer to join the band from Sonny Stitt.
 Member of New York Gong.
 Half of Pam & Gary Windo.
 Has worked with host of jazz and rock artists including Carla Bley, Brotherhood Of Breath, Centipede, Matching Mole, Running Man, Nick Mason, the Psychedelic Furs, Robert Wyatt, NRBQ, and others ~ Windo passed away in 1992

-November 7, 1938 ~ Singer, ragtime singer Dan Quinn, full name Daniel William Quinn, passed away in New York, New York, USA ~ One of the first recording artists with an estimated 2500 recordings throughout the late 1910s.
+November 7, 1938 ~ Singer, ragtime singer Dan Quinn, full name Daniel William Quinn, passed away in New York, New York, USA ~ One of the first recording artists with an estimated 2500 recordings throughout the late-1910s.
 Known best for the originals The Band Played On, Smokey Mokes and My Mother Was A Lady ~ Quinn was born ca.1860

 November 7, 1938 ~ Delectus Clark, commonly known as R&B singer Dee Clark, born in Blytheville, Arkansas, USA ~ Member of the Kool Gents.
-Ventured out on his own in 1957, scoring a number of hits through the early 1960s.
-Well-known songs include Nobody But You, Hey Little Girl, How About That, Your Friends and I'm Going Back To School.
+Ventured out on his own in 1957, scoring a number of hits through the early-1960s.
+Well known songs include Nobody But You, Hey Little Girl, How About That, Your Friends and I'm Going Back To School.
 The singles Just Keep It Up and Raindrops would both reach top 20 on the all-genre Billboard Hot 100 ~ Clark passed away in 1990

-November 7, 1934 ~ Jazz trumpeter, pianist, composer Jan Allan born in Falun, Sweden ~ Worked with Lars Gullin, Rolf Billberg, Arne Domnerus, Georg Riedel, Bengt Hallberg, the Swedish Radio Jazz Group, Rolf Ericson, Nils Lindberg, Bobb Stenson, Jon Christensen, Rune Gustafsson, Bosse Broberg, Benny Carter, Dorothy Donegan, Jan Johansson, Thad Jones, Roger Kellaway, Lee Konitz, Nils Lindberg, George Russell, Monica Zetterlund, and others
+November 7, 1934 ~ Jazz trumpeter, pianist, composer Jan Allan born in Falun, Sweden ~ Worked with Lars Gullin, Rolf Billberg, Arne Domnérus, Georg Riedel, Bengt Hallberg, the Swedish Radio Jazz Group, Rolf Ericson, Nils Lindberg, Bobb Stenson, Jon Christensen, Rune Gustafsson, Bosse Broberg, Benny Carter, Dorothy Donegan, Jan Johansson, Thad Jones, Roger Kellaway, Lee Konitz, Nils Lindberg, George Russell, Monica Zetterlund, and others

 November 7, 1934 ~ Free jazz, avant-garde jazz bassist Lewis Worrell, full name Lewis James Worrell, born in Charlotte, North Carolina, USA ~ Briefly a member of the New York Art Quartet, present on the bands eponymous New York Art Quartet debut album, replaced by Reggie Workman.
 Has also worked with John Lewis, Bud Powell, Elmo Hope, Albert Ayler, Roswell Rudd, Archie Shepp, Hank Crawford, Robin Kenyatta, Sunny Murray, Sam Rivers, and others